88ning/devops_ucsc/README.md

 To execute the scripts run these commands:

 Change directory to the scripts.

 To run check for .hushlogin,  type sh checkhash.sh

-Too get the kernal versiono, type type print-macos-kernal.sh
+Too get the kernal version, type type print-macos-kernal.sh